 One moment, they were there, in the confines of that little office in Murdstone & Co.
 The next, they were somewhere else entirely.

 I’ve been in my fair share of fights, both in school and out.
 In some, I was victorious.
 In most, I was humiliated.
 Today, I will tell you the story of three of those fights.

 Captain Robertson slowly drew his pistol from its holster, the moon glistening off the sweat that trickled down his brow.

 This stage of an investigation was always the most arduous.
 Lesser men would have given up by now, but determination drove Mr Daim forward, and duty dragged Captain Robertson along.

 Despite its limitations, I would say that Ansary succeeded in presenting a counter-narrative to global history that proves very enlightening.
-I recommend this book to anyone who wishes to learn more about early Islamic history and the Middle World (what we usually call the Middle East) from a non-Western perspective.

 Multiple attempts were made at snatching back what was lost.
 In this essay, we will look at the first of those attempts.

 Eid Mubarak.
 May Allah shower blessings upon you and your family.
 Ameen.